paulipa/sico-wiki/services/programs/mqp.md

 title: Member Qualification Program
 description:
 published: true
-date: 2020-07-20T11:47:55.949Z
+date: 2020-08-07T10:54:09.909Z
 tags:
 editor: markdown
 ---

 # Member Qualification Program
 The Member Qualification Program (MQP) is a program that will push you thorough all of our core services and teach you the basics of flying together with your fellow pilots.
-It is designed to be easy to follow and complete even with minimal or none understanding of the various fleet mechanisms in the game.
+It is designed to be easy to follow and complete even with minimal or no understanding of the various fleet mechanisms in the game.

 **After completing the course you will be rewarded a member title if you are in SEADC** and you will gain access to the in-game assets restricted behind this role.

-**The MQP is a three step program** that includes a systems checklist for setting up all of your systems (once before your first ever fleet), pre-fleet section (before every fleet you join) that will make sure you are set and ready for the training fleet and the actuall training fleet, in which you will be taken either into PvE or PvP action in a fleet enviroment and get to use the skills that you have red about in the pre-fleet section.
+**The MQP is a three step program** that includes a systems checklist for setting up all of your systems (once before your first ever fleet), pre-fleet section (before every fleet you join) that will make sure you are set and ready for the training fleet and the actual training fleet, in which you will be taken either into PvE or PvP action in a fleet enviromment and get to use the skills that you have read about in the pre-fleet section.

 Please follow each step mentioned in this guide to make sure you are ready for the training fleet and have activated all of the required services.

 > MQP fleets are not limited to new players!
-You are allowed to join them again later on at any time whenever a fleet goes live.
+You are allowed to join them again later or at any time whenever a fleet goes live.
 {.is-success}

 # Systems Checklist
 It is highly recommended that you have everything set up for fleet operations before you attend the MQP fleets.
-This is to allow us to spend more time on the fleet itself rather than setting up each members that are not set up.
+This is to allow us to spend more time on the fleet itself rather than setting up each member that is not set up.

 You only need to do the systems checklist once before you join your first ever fleet.
 The systems will be all set after that for any future operations unless you change your PC and lose settings such as overview settings.

 ## 1. Join SC Comms ingame channel
 All of our fleets will be linked in the coalition general channel.
-While you should had done this right away when you joined the coalition now you can still fix the mistake if you havent.
-You can read more about the communication channel in here [Ingame Channels](/tools/communication/ingame-channels)
+While you should had done this rightaway when you joined the coalition, you can still fix the mistake now if you haven't done so yet.
+You can read more about the communication channels in here [Ingame Channels](/tools/communication/ingame-channels)

 ## 2. Register on AUTH
 If for some reason you have not yet registered on AUTH now is the time to do it.
 Please follow the guide in here for AUTH registration as you will need it in the next steps: [AUTH guide](/tools/auth)